Bayesian Clustering for Continuous-Time Hidden Markov Models

 Continuous-time Markov processes on a finite state space have been widely used to represent longitudinal data, especially if the times between successive observations are irregular.
 Likelihood inference for the infinitesimal generator of a continuous-time Markov jump process has been studied by \cite{billingsley1961statistical}.
 However, in reality, the process is only observed at discrete time points, and inference for the generator of the process becomes difficult.
 This problem arises in a range of practical settings ranging from public health surveillance \citep{luocthmm2018a} to molecular dynamics \citep{hobolth2009simulation}.
 Inference for discretely-observed continuous-time Markov processes has been explored by \cite{bladt2005statistical} in both likelihood and Bayesian frameworks.

+Continuous-time Markov processes on a finite state space have been widely used to represent longitudinal data, especially if the times between successive observations are irregular.
+Likelihood inference for the infinitesimal generator of a continuous-time Markov jump process has been studied by \cite{billingsley1961statistical}.
+However, in reality, the process is only observed at discrete time points, and inference for the generator of the process becomes difficult.
+This problem arises in a range of practical settings ranging from public health surveillance \citep{luocthmm2018a} to molecular dynamics \citep{hobolth2009simulation}.
+Inference for discretely-observed continuous-time Markov processes has been explored by \cite{bladt2005statistical} in both likelihood and Bayesian frameworks.

-In most settings, the observed data are either not direct observations of the Markov process, or the process is observed with measurement errors.
+In most settings, observed data are either not direct observations of the Markov process, or the process is observed with measurement errors.
 In such cases, we may consider a latent process as an unobserved `trajectory' recording the true but unobserved state of nature.
 In this setting, a hidden Markov model (HMM) is suitable, and assumes that the Markov property is imposed on the unobserved process.
-A common assumption for the HMM is that the observations are modeled as independent conditional the hidden Markov process.
-There is a broad interest in the application of continuous-time HMMs (CTHMMs) \citep[see for example][]{jackson2003multistate,lange2015joint}, with the majority of research devoted to frequentist approaches.
-Recently, \cite{luocthmm2018a,williams2019bayesian} constructed a Bayesian CTHMM using two different likelihood functions for the underlying Markov chain.
-If the cohort is assumed homogeneous with respect to the stochastic properties of the latent model, a common continuous-time model may be fitted to the entire data set.
-However, it is plausible that the study base comprises different sub-cohorts that have distinct stochastic properties.
-In this paper, we develop model-based clustering procedures to cluster individuals according to their sub-cohort, and to study the pattern in each cluster.
-Specifically, an infinite mixture model based on a Dirichlet process formulation is proposed, based on the formulation proposed by \cite{luocthmm2018a}.
+There is a broad interest in the application of continuous-time HMMs (CTHMMs) \citep[see for example][]{jackson2003multistate,lange2015joint}, with the majority of research devoted to frequentist approaches; however, recently \cite{luocthmm2018a} and \cite{williams2019bayesian} constructed Bayesian CTHMMs using different missing data likelihood formulations for the underlying Markov chain.